 of Him that Paul prayed in chapter one depicts this ascension, and he gives us

-in past tense as it has already happened; we are already there!
-That is our
+in past tense, saying that it has already happened, meaning we are already

 position with Christ, and the realization of it is the spiritual ascension.